-The KHDA is a Dubai government authority that oversees education, both private and public, in Dubai, having taken over the role from the Dubai Education Council in 2007.
+The KHDA is a Dubai government authority that oversees education in the emirate of Dubai (including Hatta), both private and public, having taken over the role from the Dubai Education Council (DEC) in 2007.
+Other emirates have their own education authorities, or come under the authority of the federal UAE Ministry of Education (MOE).
 The KHDA remit is to develop both the education and human resource sectors in Dubai.
-Licensing of all educational institutes in Dubai (including those located in free zones in Dubai) is governed by the KHDA.
+Licensing of all educational institutes in Dubai (including those located in Free Zones in Dubai) is governed by the KHDA.

 - KHDA was founded in March 2007.